monicawoj/blog/_posts/2018-03-19-I'll-begin-with-why.md

 * When I was accepted to Coders Lab in Warsaw, it was a clear decision: intensive coding bootcamp in all the languages I was looking for: __HTML, CSS, JavaScript, and *Polish*__.
 To top it all off, my ever-inspiring, 94-year-old Uncle Wujek offered for me to live with him.
 A 20 minute walk from school.
 The stars aligned.

 ## And now that you have the full context, here's a little content:
-In order to keep myself accountable to share this adventure with you all, and to test some of my skills from the first four weeks of the coding bootcamp, I decided to start a blog, "Fine Untitled."
-I'm thrilled that:
+In order to keep myself accountable to share this adventure with you all, and to test some of my skills from the first four weeks of the coding bootcamp, I decided to start a blog, ['Fine Untitled.'](http://www.fineuntitled.com) I'm thrilled that:
 1. I was able to put something together (don't be too impressed, a lot of coding is drawing from the work of others)
 2. It's no longer empty (this update = my first ever post!)